 Nearby points of interest: Ocean Mall’s restaurants and shops.
 It’s a short drive south.

 Ocean Reef Park: 3860 N. Ocean Dr., Riviera Beach; 561-629-8775

 RIVIERA BEACH MUNICIPAL BEACH

 Vital statistics: 17 acres,1,000 feet of guarded beach, open sunrise to sunset

 The main attraction: You want to dip your toes in the Atlantic?
 In the Sunshine State, you can’t wade any farther into the ocean than on Singer Island, Florida’s easternmost point.
-The beach’s Ocean Mall, a strip of beach shops and open-air restaurants, was refurbished a few years ago; grab a Slurpee at the 7-Eleven before crossing the dunes.
-The upgraded beach complex includes new pavilions and a playground, and good volleyball and tennis courts.
+The beach’s Ocean Mall has a strip of beach shops and open-air restaurants; grab a Slurpee at the 7-Eleven before crossing the dunes.
+The beach complex includes pavilions and a playground, and good volleyball and tennis courts.